 If you have equity in your home, you may be required to release some of that equity to contribute to your Trust Deed.
 This typically involves remortgaging your property or making additional payments.

-However, you won't be forced to sell your home in most cases, and it's often structured to protect your home as your primary residence.
+However, you won't be forced to sell your home in most cases (e.g. if you have negative equity), and it's often structured to protect your home as your primary residence.

 Your car may also be affected.
-If your car has a significant value, you may be asked to release some of the equity by selling it and using the proceeds to contribute to your Trust Deed.
+If your car has a significant value, you may be asked to release some of the equity by selling it and using the proceeds to raise money toward your Trust Deed.
 In some cases, if the vehicle is essential for your work or daily life, it may be exempted.

 The treatment of assets can vary based on the terms negotiated with your creditors and your specific financial situation.
 It's essential to discuss any concerns with your Insolvency Practitioner beforehand.

-During a Protected Trust Deed, you can borrow money, however there are restrictions on borrowing an amount over £500 without the permission of your Insolvency Practitioner.
+During a Protected Trust Deed, you can borrow money.
+However, there are restrictions on borrowing any amount over £500 without the permission of your Insolvency Practitioner.

 These restrictions are in place to ensure responsible financial management and compliance with the terms of your Trust Deed.

-If you need to borrow money, it's essential to discuss it with your Insolvency Practitioner.
+If you need to borrow money, it's essential to discuss it with your Insolvency Practitioner first.
 They will assess your financial situation, the purpose of the loan, and how it aligns with your Trust Deed's repayment plan.

-If they grant permission, you can proceed with borrowing, but it's crucial to be transparent with the lender about your Protected Trust Deed status, and you should always consider the potential impact of taking on new debt while focusing on your repayment plan.
+If they grant permission, you can proceed with borrowing, but it's crucial to be transparent with the lender about your Protected Trust Deed status, and you should always consider the potential impact of taking on new credit agreements while actively repaying on your repayment plan.

-Getting a mortgage while you are in an active Trust Deed in Scotland will be very challenging.
-A Trust Deed can have a significant negative impact on your credit rating, and mortgage lenders will consider your credit history when evaluating your mortgage application.
+Getting a mortgage during your Trust Deed period will be very challenging.
+A Trust Deed can have a significant impact on your credit rating, and mortgage lenders will consider your credit history when evaluating your mortgage application.

 As someone with an active Trust Deed, lenders may view you as a higher credit risk, and even if you're accepted for a mortgage, it's likely they will expect you to put down a higher deposit and pay higher interest in order to protect their investment.

-After your Trust Deed has been successfully completed, however, your credit rating should gradually improve over time.
+After your Trust Deed has been successfully completed, however, your credit rating should start to improve.
 This means it will be easier to obtain a mortgage at a more affordable rate.

 It's essential to consult with a mortgage advisor or financial expert who can provide guidance on the specific requirements and options available to you based on your financial situation.

-According to the Scottish government, if you share a debt with someone else and you sign a Trust Deed, the other person will become responsible for making payments towards that debt.
+According to the Scottish Government, if you share a debt with someone else and you enter into a Trust Deed, the other person will become responsible for making payments towards that debt for the duration of your arrangement.

 You can end a Protected Trust Deed early by making a lump sum payment to cover the remaining debt.